What Employers Should Know about Documenting COVID-19 Cases (Video)

 Operating a business, maintaining the health of employees, and staying up-to-date on every workplace safety law during an on-going pandemic can be exhausting, however, with the correct tools and resources, it can be done more efficiently.

 Under OSHA’s normal record-keeping requirements, COVID-19 is a recordable illness if an employer determines that it is work-related.
 Under current circumstances, determining whether a case of COVID-19 is work-related can be nearly impossible.
-However, OSHA’s new guidelines simplify the process of determining whether a case of COVID-19 is work-related into account.
+However, OSHA’s new guidelines simplifies the process of determining whether a case of COVID-19 is work-related.

 How to Determine Work-relatedness and Record Confirmed COVID-19 Cases